nkristek/Smaragd/README.md

 Now, when `TestProperty` changes, `IsDirty` will **not** be automatically set to true.

 Also, if the property implements `INotifyCollectionChanged` and no `IsDirtyIgnoredAttribute` exists, the `ViewModel` will set `IsDirty` when `INotifyCollectionChanged.CollectionChanged` is raised.
+When the collection property has a setter, please use `SetProperty()` to properly dettach and attach the event handler.

 ### Parent